nedassan/FlowER-discrete/README.md

 ```

 ### 2. Validate FlowER
 You can validate FlowER on the validation set.
-Then, in `settings.py`, ensure these are uncommented
+Then, in `settings.py`, ensure these are uncommented.
 ```
     # validation #
     do_validate = True